 A game-changer for our region, the inland port is essentially the Port of Charleston right here in our region.
 With competitive drayage rates, intermodal rail service, and easy access to I-95, Inland Port Dillon will reduce logistics costs for port-related logistics companies located within the region.

-With average industrial electrical rates 12% below the national average and a verified portfolio of industrial sites along major electrical transmission and distribution corridors, it’s no wonder that our region has become home to so many metal products companies.
+With average industrial electrical rates 12% below the national average and a verified portfolio of industrial sites along major electrical transmission and distribution corridors, it’s no wonder that our region has become home to so many plastics and chemical companies.
 Additionally, our “shovel ready” industrial sites have industrial-grade water, sewer, and telecommunications infrastructure in place and ready for your company to start production.

 Expedited permitting available